-Historically, Beijing hasn’t been a very exciting place to ring in the New Year, but locals are beginning to jump on the Western holiday bandwagon.
+Historically, New Year’s Eve in Beijing hasn’t been very exciting, but locals are beginning to jump on the Western holiday bandwagon.
 If you’re traveling in Beijing this New Year’s Eve, here are a few suggestions for where to celebrate.

 Temple of Heaven—In 2011, Beijing hosted its first ever official televised New Year’s Eve countdown at the Temple of Heaven, a Taoist temple in downtown Beijing.
 The festivities included a modern LED light and laser show and a giant LED countdown clock right in the middle of things.
 Expect something similar to welcome 2013.